-In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Chancellor proclaimed Friday, April 27, 2018 as a day of celebration.
+In support of achieving the Tree Campus USA designation for the Urbana campus through the Arbor Day Foundation, the Chancellor proclaimed Friday, April 26, 2019 as a day of celebration.
 This was a joint proclamation with the City of Urbana and the City of Champaign, each of which are recognized as a Tree City USA.
-An Arbor Day Celebration was planned on the Main Quad at 11:30 a.m., with a tree planting ceremony near Lincoln Hall and Foellinger Auditorium (see figure 5).
+The largest Yellowwood Tree (Cladrastis kentukea) in Illinois is on our campus, and it was officially recognized by the Illinois Department of Natural Resources.
+An Arbor Day Celebration was planned at noon, with our first State Champion Tree recognition ceremony in the green space to the north of Lincoln Avenue Residence Hall (see figure 5).